by Google

 How to behave responsibly?

 YouTube is a platform designed to encourage creators who follow the rules and protect viewers from inappropriate content.
 So try to focus on ethical content that brings value to your community.
-If you're not sure if your content is okay, check the YouTube Community Guidelines.
+If you're not sure whether your content is ok, please review the YouTube Community Guidelines.

 4. Improperly organized contests and giveaways